Arno Karlen: Academic career

 After he finished college, Karlen wrote for many magazines and spent a couple of years traveling around Europe writing about food and culture.
 Eventually, he became editor of several magazines, including Holiday and Newsweek, and published a short stories book called White Apples at the age of 24.

 In the 1970s, Karlen became an Associate Professor in the English Department Writing Program at Penn State University.
 In the coming years he wrote books in fields of history, medicine, and science.
-He then returned to New York as executive editor of Penthouse Magazine and Physicians World magazines.
+He then returned to New York as executive editor of Penthouse and Physicians World magazines.

 In the 1990s, Karlen achieved a doctorate in sexology while studying for three years at an institute of psychoanalysis.

 Karlen won the 1996 Rhone-Poulenc Prize for science books with Plague's Progress, but did not attend the award ceremony due to illness.
 In the ten years before his death, Karlen worked as a psychotherapist and kept writing articles and publishing books.